 To state the obvious, healthcare—and healthcare marketing—in the U.S. is changing.
 The Affordable Care Act (ACA) has been the catalyst for much of this change, and healthcare marketers now have to pay attention to Congress in addition to the FDA, state laws, and corporate legal and regulatory departments.
 And in a presidential election year healthcare once again becomes a political football, inviting even more intense scrutiny of our efforts.

-In this highly volatile environment, we are still charged with developing an exhibit program that addresses critical issues.
+In this highly volatile environment, a healthcare exhibit house is still charged with developing an exhibit program that addresses critical issues.
 As we try to drown out all the craziness around us, a major question emerges: Who is our target?

 From product focus to patient focus